-Myrth: An Obscure Jazz Rock Band Overlooked in the '60s
+Myrth: An Undiscovered Rock Jazz Band of the '60s

 I appreciate talent in people.
 I feel everyone has something in them that can be developed into a great accomplishment.
 The problem is that most people don’t know what talent they have and they had never learned how to bring it out.
 Or they simply don’t have the initiative.